Rigged Systems

 📅 Published: March 31, 2026 5:05 PM

-The central development is the reported event itself.
-The civic test is what changes in practice, which authority can carry it forward, and who has enough leverage to resist or redirect it.
+The core question is what changes in practice if this move advances, which authority can carry it forward, and who has enough leverage to resist or redirect it.

-The actor map is still developing, so the safest frame is institutional rather than personal.
-The accountability question is which office, board, court, agency, company, donor network, or platform has the authority to turn this development into a lasting arrangement.
+The durable question is which office, board, court, agency, company, donor network, or platform has the authority to turn this development into a lasting arrangement.

-The mechanism to watch is the concrete channel of leverage: ownership, agenda setting, budget control, enforcement discretion, litigation, procurement, or coordinated messaging.
+Follow the concrete channel of leverage: ownership, agenda setting, budget control, enforcement discretion, litigation, procurement, or coordinated messaging.
 Those channels matter because they can change public choices before the tradeoff is easy to see.

 The public-facing edge of the story is where institutional leverage stops being abstract and starts shaping what people can see, afford, contest, or rely on.